lafferty/DesktopsWebApp/README.md

 Update the settings for the IIS settings that govern the WebApp's application pool.
 Details of important settings are given in the IIS Settings section below.

-Finally, update the CloudPlatform templates and service offerings to limit what is presented to the webapp user.
+Next, update the CloudPlatform templates and service offerings to limit what is presented to the webapp user.
 See the Displaying CloudPlatform Information section below for details.

+Finally, update your CloudPortal Business Manager (CPBM) to have product bundles that correspond to the service offerings and templates your are going to offer the user.

 ### IIS Settings